rebel buddhist | scholar | storyteller

 Elaine Lai, Ph.D

-I am committed to making the study of Buddhism and other domains of knowledge more accessible to a wider audience by engaging in technology and the arts.
-As a part of my dissertation, I created an intertextual heatmap to trace the citational history of the Tantra of the Sun throughout an important Treasure cycle called the Heart Essence of the Dakinis.
+I am committed to making the study of Buddhism and other domains of knowledge more accessible to a wider audience through innovative projects in technology and the arts.
+I previously built an intertextual heatmap to trace the citational history of the Tantra of the Sun throughout an important Treasure cycle called the Heart Essence of the Dakinis.
 I also created a virtual reality (VR) experience to present the three lineage transmissions of Great Perfection history.
+I am currently developing a web version of the application.
+See this 2024 interview at Stanford to learn more these two projects.
 Thank you to Simon Wiles and Aftab Hafeez for your help with the heatmap.
 Thank you to Aftab Hafeez for prototyping the VR experience.
-Please view the video below for a brief demo of the VR experience.

 Language Skills